 Throughout the years, particular events, articles, anecdotes and troubles have formed the Insite history.

 Several articles which ran in The Voice, Insite and later The Insiter were the cause for debate on campus but a particular story stands out and is the pride and joy of Matthew Tabone who was Editor of Insite and later President in the year 2002/03.
-The story targeted the lack of accessibility at University, so Matthew decided to investigate thoroughly, by going round University in a wheelchair and experiencing it first hand.
+The story targeted the lack of accessibility at University, so Matthew decided to investigate thoroughly, by going around University in a wheelchair and experiencing it first-hand.
 After this story was published, the National Commission for Persons with a Disability (KNPD) sued the University, and what came out of that was the lift in Students’ House.

 Other articles which rose to fame or notoriety are the interviews with Norman Lowell and Prof Mifsud Bonnici, fondly known as Jojo, and the regular Faultfinder which for a couple of years established itself as the Socratic equivalent of the gadfly on campus.

 A particular article had repercussions of a less humorous note.
-Michaela Muscat, editor that year is still going through the proceedings of a libel case directed towards Insite, after its front page article was an attack on poor service at the University canteen.
+Michaela Muscat, editor that year is still going through the proceedings of a libel case directed towards Insite, after its front-page article was an attack on poor service at the University canteen.
 The libel case has since been resolved in favour of Insite.

 Other memorable Insite moments include a promotional stunt on Valentine’s Day 2001, where Insiters sold roses and acted as the delivering cupids themselves.
 Lysanne Bakker, President in the year 2004, also recalls finding a person in hiding in the Insite office for what must have evidently been more than 24 hours judging from the person’s appearance!